 About Michael Symmons Roberts

-Michael Symmons Roberts FRSL is a multi-award-wining British poet and fellow of the Royal Society of Literature.
-Roberts has written seven collections of poetry as well as novels, libretti and documentaries.
+Michael Symmons Roberts FRSL is a multi-award-wining poet.
+He has written seven collections of poetry as well as novels and libretti.
 Roberts is Professor of Poetry at Manchester Metropolitan University.

 An examiner's perspective Jon Rich, A-level examiner and teacher